jenkinsci/job-dsl-plugin/docs/The-Configure-Block.md

 * `<<` - appends as a child.
 If a Node is provided, it is directly added.
 A string is created as a node.
 A closure is processed like a NodeBuilder, allowing many nodes to be appended.

+Note that these operators are not available when Jenkins security is enabled and the DSL script is running in the restricted sandbox, use the [Node](http://docs.groovy-lang.org/latest/html/gapi/groovy/util/Node.html) API instead.

 # Reusable Configure Blocks

 To reuse an configure block for many jobs, the configure block can be refactored into a helper function.